 We want to deliberately demonstrate that we understand quality to mean much more than just the safety and condition of our products and services.

-For the first time, Galileo filmed such an exercise.
-"The planning and execution involved considerable personnel and logistical effort," reports Jakob Meyer-Bender from the HTM heristo the week before filming.
-HTM the company , was preparing for the final stages of filming.
-By mid-October, everything was ready.
-The day began with a joint briefing for all involved at the Luttensee barracks.
-Afterwards, they headed straight to the mountains – and into the air.
-The camera crew filmed both from the terrain and from one of the two helicopters used.
+For the first time, Galileo filmsuch an exercise.
+"The planning and execution involved considerable personnel and logistical effort," reports Jakob Meyer-Bender from the HTMmarketing team.
+The Galileo team visited the HTMcompany, part of the heristo , the week before filming began to make final preparations.
+By mid-October, everything was ready for filming to start.
+The day began with a joint briefing for all participants at the Luttensee barracks.
+Afterwards, they headed directly into the mountains – and into the air.
+The camera crew filmboth from the terrain and from one of the two helicopters used in the exercise.

 At the end of this eventful day, one thing was clear: the project was a complete success.
 "It was a fantastic collaboration, and we are delighted that we were able to realize everything so successfully," summarized Jakob Meyer-Bender.
 "Our special thanks go to everyone involved for the smooth execution, and we would be happy to showcase our expertise on television again in the future."